 USC's international relations curriculum aims "to combine scholarly research and practical experience to generate new knowledge in government and politics."
 To further support this principle, the undergraduate International Relations program at USC offers three separate international relations related programs:

 The variety of programs makes USC a natural choice for those looking to specialize in a specific topic involving international relations.
-Tuition at the University of Southern California will cost $64,726 per year, with an overall acceptance rate of 13%.
+Tuition and fees at the University of Southern California will cost $64,726 per year, and they have an overall acceptance rate of 13%.

 Next on our list of the best colleges for international relations is yet another member of the Ivy League family - the University of Pennsylvania, located in Philadelphia, Pennsylvania.
 International relations at UPenn takes an interdisciplinary approach and the program is recognized for its selectivity and commitment to excellence.